NEW ANGLIA MANUSCRIPT PRIZE

 1. The New Anglia Manuscript Prize competition is open to unpublished, unagented writers who live in Norfolk or Suffolk.

 2. There is no charge to enter the competition.

 3. Entries that are submitted after the deadline of midnight on 30th November 2022 (UK time) will not be considered.

-4. The story must be the entrant’s own creation and not infringe upon the right or copyright of any person or entity.
+4. The work must be the entrant’s own creation and not infringe upon the right or copyright of any person or entity.

 5. Entries should be completed manuscripts with a minimum word count of 30,000 words.
 There is no maximum word limit.

-13. The winning entries will receive £500 and representation from Laxfield Literary Associates.
+14. The winning entry will receive £500 and representation from Laxfield Literary Associates.